 - Open cmd.exe with admin privilege

-- Navigate to the Extracted folder where you have all the files using cd command
+- Navigate to the Extracted folder where you have extracted all the files and navigate to the folder using cd command

 - Type cd boot

-- Type bootsect.exe /nt60 F: (where F is our removal disk drive letter and where our all copied contents reside)
+- Type bootsect.exe /nt60 F: (where F is the letter of our removal/USB disk drive.)

 Now here is the tricky part.
 Boot this USB from your tablet by pressing F7.
 If you are lucky, your PC will find itself working again.
 But in my case, the boot script was formatting the USB itself every time.
 And I was getting an error like this